Can trust building exercises really help your employees to trust each other?

 - Now, they need to drop hands and sit down.

-- The facilitator needs to place a rope in the middle of the circle.
+- After that, the facilitator needs to place a rope in the middle of the circle.

-- Now, the members are requested to find the rope by moving slowly.
+- Then, request the members to find the rope by moving slowly.
 They need to work together to form various shapes, say a perfect square, a triangle etc. with each person holding on to the rope.

 - However, the team members are not allowed to let go of the rope.